playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 }
 ```

 > While it's technically possible to use this trick to never use `useMemo`, your application's performance will suffer drastically.
 That said, it's a bit of a science to know when and where to use `useMemo`.
-[We'll touch more on this in our "Performance" chapter.](// TODO: Add link)
+[We'll touch on this more in our third book titled "Internals".](https://framework.guide)

 ## Angular

-Angular introduces the concept of a "pipe" into the mix of things.
+To solve the derived value problem without recomputing the values manually, Angular introduces the concept of a "pipe" into the mix of things.
 The idea is that a pipe runs over an input (or series of inputs) just like React's `useMemo`.

 ```typescript
 import { NgModule, Component, Input, Pipe, PipeTransform } from '@angular/core';